Vet-Approved Homemade Dog Food

 Q .
 How should I store homemade dog food to keep it fresh and safe?

 A: Store any leftover portions in an airtight container in the refrigerator for up to three days.
-You can also freeze individual portions for longer storage.
+You can also freeze individual portions for more extended storage.
 Follow safe food handling practices to prevent spoilage or contamination.

 Q .
 Do I still need to take my dog to the vet if they are on a homemade diet?

-A: Yes, regular check-ups with your veterinarian are essential to ensure that your dog’s homemade diet is meeting their nutritional needs and maintaining their overall health.
+A: Yes, regular check-ups with your veterinarian are essential to ensure that your dog’s homemade diet meets their nutritional needs and maintains their overall health.
 Your vet can help make adjustments as needed.